prejeshs/personalized-email-aws/README.md

 ## Features

-- Sends personalized emails using AWS SES templates
+- Sends dynamic, personalized emails with AWS SES
-- Dynamic content populated with real-time data from external APIs
+- Pulls real-time data from external sources for content enrichment
-- Subscriber preferences stored and managed in DynamoDB
+- Subscriber preferences stored in DynamoDB
-- Secure execution via IAM roles
+- Fully serverless and scalable using AWS Lambda
-- Monitoring and logging through AWS CloudWatch
+- Monitored and secured via CloudWatch and IAM

-## Technologies Used
+## Services Used

 - **AWS Lambda**: Executes the core logic for email personalization and delivery
 - **Amazon SES**: Sends emails using predefined templates with dynamic placeholders